michaeldidonato/final-frontend-project/README.md

 # Veg Recipes Web App

-This app allows to search, read and follow instructions to cooks vegetarian and vegan recipes
+This app allows to search, read and follow instructions to cook vegetarian and vegan recipes

 ## Built with: